nikolaybutnik/opencv-notebook/README.md

 <br>

 Returns new array of given shape and type, filled with zeros.

-This method accepts one required and two optional parameters:

 - `shape`: integer or sequence of integers.
   ```py